-The frequent confusion between the concepts of risk, vulnerability and seismic hazard, recommended precisely distinguish these concepts.
+The frequent confusion between the concepts of risk, vulnerability, and seismic hazard, recommended to accurately distinguish these concepts.
 Seismic risk, according to the definition proposed in 1980 by the U.N.E.S.C.O. in the publication "Earthquakes", is expressed according to the following expression:

-SEISMIC RISK = DANGER * VULNERABILITY * COST.
+SEISMIC RISK = HAZARD * VULNERABILITY * COST.

-Seismic vulnerability: is the quantification of the damage or extent of damage is expected to suffer a certain structure or group of structures, subjected or subjected to the dynamic action of shaking of the ground of a certain intensity.
-For example, would be tantamount to saying that 30% of the buildings built with reinforced concrete would suffer serious harm if an earthquake measuring VIII in a particular city.
+Seismic vulnerability: it is the quantification of the damage or extent of damage which is expected to suffer a certain structure or group of structures, subject or subjected to the dynamic action of a shaking of the ground of a certain intensity.
+For example, would be tantamount to saying that 30% of the buildings built with reinforced concrete would suffer serious harm if there is an earthquake of grade VIII in a particular city.

-Seismic losses: is the (now euros) evaluation of material costs and loss of life caused by the occurrence of an earthquake, bearing in mind the vulnerability of buildings and infrastructure.
+Seismic losses: is the (now euro) valuation of material costs and loss of life caused by the occurrence of an earthquake, taking into account the vulnerability of buildings and infrastructure.

-The seismic danger only depends on the geographic location of the site while the seismic vulnerability and losses depend on the constructive characteristics of the area and its socio-economic characteristics.
+Seismic hazard only depends on the geographical location of the site while the seismic vulnerability and losses depend on the constructive characteristics of the area and its socio-economic characteristics.

 Probabilistic models of of calculation of seismic hazard: